-South Texas College is a participating member of the Lower Rio Grande Valley Tech-Prep consortium.
-Tech Prep is part of a national educational initiative in vocational and technical education.
-Programs developed cooperatively with the area school districts enable high school students to enter STC with college credits in a technical area and prepare them to enter the workforce in high demand technical courses.
+South Texas College is a participating member of the Lower Rio Grande Valley Tech-Prep consortium and member of the state's Advanced Technical Credit (ATC) program.
+Tech Prep and ATC are part of a national educational initiative in vocational and technical education.
+Programs developed cooperatively with the area school districts and through the state enable high school students to enter STC with college credits in a technical area and prepare them to enter the workforce in high demand technical courses.

-A high school student who successfully completes a Tech Prep articulated course at their high school is eligible to receive credit at STC when the following criteria are met:
+A high school student who successfully completes a Tech Prep/ATC approved articulated course at their high school is eligible to receive credit at STC when the following criteria are met:

 - 1. Completes the high school course(s) with a grade of 80 (B) or better. - 2.
-Meets all STC admission and program entrance requirements. - Enrolls in a Tech Prep Associate of Applied Science Degree or related certificate at STC within 15 months after graduating from high school. - 4.
+Meets all STC admission and program entrance requirements. - Enrolls in a Associate of Applied Science Degree or related certificate at STC within 15 months after graduating from high school. - 4.
 Successfully completes a minimum of six credit hours at STC with a grade of 70 (C) or better.

-Upon registering at STC, the student should visit the Tech Prep advisor's office to ensure proper application of their credit.
+Upon registering at STC, the student should visit the advisor's office and/or the Office of High School Programs and Services to ensure proper application of their credit.